Alexandra, South Africa: Early history

-Alexandra was established in 1912, on land originally owned by a farmer, a Mr H.B.
+Alexandra was established in 1912, on land that had been owned by a farmer, a Mr H.B.
 Papenfus, who tried to establish a white residential township there, naming it after his wife, Alexandra.
 However, because it was (at the time) a considerable distance from the centre of Johannesburg, this was not a great success.
 Consequently, in 1912, Alexandra was proclaimed as a so-called "native township".
 Because the township was proclaimed before the South African 1913 Land Act, it was one of the few urban areas in the country where black people could own land under a freehold title.

 By 1916, the population of Alexandra had grown to 30,000 people.
 The Alexandra Health Committee was established to manage the township.
 However, the Committee was not allowed to collect local taxes, nor was the Johannesburg City Council willing to take responsibility for an area that it claimed fell outside its jurisdiction, leading to a lack of resources and proper management.
 When the National Party came into power in 1948 and started to implement its policy of apartheid, Alexandra was put under the direct control of the then Department of Native Affairs.